-My favorite holiday is Thanksgiving.
-And for the past 19 years mine has been a gluten free Thanksgiving.
-I love all the foods, but more. . .
-I love that time with family.
+Thanksgiving is my favorite holiday.
+And for the past 19 years mine has been a gluten-free Thanksgiving.
+I love all the foods, but more, I love that time with family.
 It is about sitting around a table, sharing a meal with those I love.

-But what if you can’t?
-(Share the meal, that is.)
+But what if you can’t share the meal.

 My Gluten Free Thanksgiving

-I’ve hosted Thanksgiving for the past 19 years, so I have control of the food.
+I’ve hosted Thanksgiving for the past 19 years.
+I have control of the food.
 Now-a-days, I roast the turkey, make the stuffing, gravy, rolls, and desserts, and everyone else brings a side.
-They understand my gluten-free needs and they keep each item safe.
+They understand mine and my son’s gluten-free needs and they keep each item gluten-free safe.

 But What If You Are The Guest (not the host)?